fisher-alice/johnny-five-wiki/Pin.md

   pin: ...The pin address of the pin
   addr: ...The pin address of the pin
-  type: ...The type of pin this is, either "digital" or "analog" }
+  type: ...The type of pin this is, either "digital" or "analog"
+  value: ...The most recently reported value for this pin.
+}
 ```